sproutcake23/my-college-resources/README.md

 # About this repository

-## Here you will find the resources that i made or found during my college time
+## Here you will find the resources that i created or found during my college years.

-# Contributions
+# Contributions 🤝

-## Contributions are welcome if they are useful for everyone
+## Contributions are welcome!
+Feel free to submit a pull request and join our mission to make students' lives better.